Skip navigation

 • Ask questions that will help clients identify their feelings and behaviors.

-• Collect information about clients, using techniques such as testing, interviewing, discussion, and observation.
+• Collect information about clients, using techniques such as testing, interviewing, discussion, or observation.

 • Confer with clients to develop plans for posttreatment activities.

-• Confer with other counselors in order to analyze individual cases and to coordinate counseling services.
+• Confer with other counselors, doctors, and professionals to analyze individual cases and to coordinate counseling services.

-• Determine whether clients should be counseled or referred to other specialists in such fields as medicine, psychiatry, and legal aid.
+• Determine whether clients should be counseled or referred to other specialists in such fields as medicine, psychiatry, or legal aid.

-• Develop and implement individualized treatment plans addressing family relationship problems.
+• Develop and implement individualized treatment plans addressing family relationship problems, destructive patterns of behavior, and other personal issues.

 • Encourage individuals and family members to develop and use skills and strategies for confronting their problems in a constructive manner.